Would you like to how to get free Amazon gift cards on a regular basis?

 You can even take it one step further by joining a site like this, then adding to your cashback by referring other people to the site.
 This isn’t pyramid-scheme stuff, it’s common sense!

-So there you have it – five reliable ways to get yourself a steady stream of free Amazon gift cards.
+So there you have it – how to get free Amazon gift cards using five very simple methods.
 These methods WORK and I use them myself all the time.
 It’s a great feeling when you fill an online basket then watch the cost disappear when you paste in a voucher code.
 If you’re not doing these things already, maybe it’s time to start.